CyberT33N/YouTube-Bulk-Music-Player/README.md

 - YouTube must be displayed in english because the Bot scraps text like "Video unavailable"!
 For default we already use **'--lang=en'**

 # Features
-- Randomise YouTube URL´s for fresh music feeling each new start
+- Randomise YouTube links for fresh music feeling each new start
 - Detect duplicated YouTube links
 - When video is offline(Video Private/unavailable) the link will be deleted from the bookmarks.txt file!